zhangwei03020915/abp/docs/en/get-started/pre-requirements.md

 The following tools are only required to develop ABP's [microservice solution](../solution-templates/microservice/index.md)

+### Docker Engine or Docker Desktop

+Docker is required to run essential infrastructure services like SQL Server/MongoDB, Redis, RabbitMQ, and Elastic Stack for your microservice application.
+Follow the instructions above to install Docker Engine or Docker Desktop.

 ### Helm

 [Helm](https://helm.sh/) is a package manager for Kubernetes.
 You can install Helm by following the [Helm installation guide](https://helm.sh/docs/intro/install/).